New York State Grants

 Application is through the independent institution of higher education at which the applicant is enrolled.

 Selection of Recipients and Allocation of Awards

 Recipients must be HEOP-sponsored students at this College.
-The total possible amount of each individual grant is determined by factors such as other available funds, NYSED-HEOP Bureau guidelines, student financial need, NYS-legislated appropriations, and a joint decision by the HEOP director and the Financial Aid director.
+The total possible amount of each individual grant is determined by factors such as other available funds, NYSED-HEOP Bureau guidelines, student financial need, NYS-legislated appropriations, and a joint decision by the HEOP director and the Director of Student Financial Services.

 Criteria of Program Pursuit and Satisfactory Academic Progress for Recipients of State Financial Aid Awards (HEOP)

 New York State provides grants ranging up to $2,000 for part-time students enrolled in a degree program.
 Recipients must meet several requirements, including New York State residency and income qualifications.
-Information and applications are available at the Financial Aid Office.
-Eligibility information and income limits can be found on the Higher Education Services Corporation (HESC) website.
+Information and applications are available on the Office of Student Financial Services website.
+Learn more about APTS eligibility and income limits.

 New York State Scholarships

 For eligibility requirements, application process and award information on the following: